norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 - Ends up a Stud in alien X's Core.
 - Ends up a Lure in alien W's Core after being co-opted.
 ## Nathalie Wright: Well intentioned, proud, good student, careful with appearance.
 First year student at the Finishing School.
 Cheerleader.
 Sister to Adam.
+## Oliver Kay: Connor's brother.
+Wimpy uncle, motherly, helpful and poor.
 ## Pennie, Penelope, Corrigan: First year student at the Finishing School.
 Timid, insecure, horny.
 Sister to Evan.
 ## Peter McKay: Nice.
 Second year student at the Finishing School.
 Boyfriend to Trisha.
 Brother to Lucy, Sam and Stella.
+## Regina Kay-Dubois: Eldest daughter.
+Serious, studious, ambitious.
+Step-daughter to Alex.
+Daughter to Charlotte and Connor and sister to Faith.
 ## Rennie, Renata, Terrance: Good student.
 Bratty.
 Arrogant.
 Entitled.
 Last year student at the Finishing School.
 Daughter to Gerard and Mina.
+## Rick, Richard, Johnson: Nephew of Connor.
+Wimpy cousin, smart, weak and needy.
 ## Rob, Robert, Vahn: Cook at the diner.
 Hopelessly in love with Diana.
 ## Sam, Samantha, McKay: Serious, romantic, smart.
 Trailer park.
 Assistant at the Blackwood factory.
 Personal assistant to Mark.
 Sister to Lucy, Peter and Stella.
 ## Samuel Coleridge: Nice.
 Father to Lily.
 ## Sarah Carter: Happy Party Girl School Girl.
 Daughter to Ellen, sister to Mercy.
-## Scott Latam: Manager of the sales department at the magazine publisher publisher.
+## Scott Latam: Supervisor at the Blackwood factory.
 Husband to Vera.
 ## Sean Clark: Janitor at the Finishing School.
 Older, overweight, but with a big cock and a lot of sexual stamina.
 ## Sebastian Decker: Police.
 Uptight.
 Straightlaced.
 Professional.
 Serious.
 Dedicated.
 Boyfriend to Ilyana Paris.
 - Seduced by Kelly Paris.